Short URL for this page:

 Associate Justice Brewer to Deliver the Oration

-and Gen. Indicates a West Point graduate and gives his Class.Schofield to Accept the Monument —
+and Gen. Indicates a West Point graduate, Class of 1853: a link to his biographical entry in Cullum's Register.Schofield to Accept the Monument —

-A story of Indicates a West Point graduate and gives his Class.McClellan and Stanton.
+A story of Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.McClellan and Stanton.

 West Point, May 29. — The dedication of the Battle Monument in memory of the officers and men of the regular army of the United States who fell in battle during the civil war, and which was erected by their surviving comrades, will take place here on Monday morning next at 11:30 o'clock.
 The following is the order of exercises: